 Beeswax.
 If you're a bee, it's an important part of the structure of your hive.
-If you're a human, it makes a great scented candle material, offering a smooth-burning wax for delightful candles that yield a mild aroma that some find preferable to classic tapers (which, by the way, have some surprising uses of their own).
+If you're a human, it makes a great scented candle material.
+This smooth-burning wax produces delightful mildly aromatic candles that that some find preferable to classic tapers (which, by the way, have some surprising uses of their own).
 But beeswax is useful for much more than candles, and it's time you started expanding your uses for it around the home.

 Before you use beeswax, some tips.
 Organic beeswax is free from chemicals that might interfere with the chemical composition of the wax, cause it to perform strangely, or make it dangerous to use in food items or on objects that will be used around food.
 Beeswax can also vary in quality, so you should inspect it visually for signs of contaminants that might affect performance.
 If you know your provider, so much the better -- you can ask about anything that might be present in the wax.

 Like other forms of wax, beeswax is excellent for lubricating sticky drawers, stuck fasteners like bolts, and more.
 Rub the wax in to distribute it, ensuring that the stuck item will glide instead of getting hung up with friction.
 Try it on furniture joints, hardware, and anything that's squeaking, sticking, or otherwise being obstinate.
 If you're working with a sticky drawer or other wooden product, use a small rag to apply the beeswax if you're worried about splinters.

 Beeswax makes a fantastic wood conditioner.
 Unlike regular wax, you can use it on wood items around the kitchen like cutting boards, as long as you use food-grade (organic) wax.
 Try warming beeswax and mineral oil and rubbing the mixture into butcher block counters and cutting boards to keep them in good condition, reducing cracking and other problems.